xmk2222/deep-learning-papers/README.md

 ![DepthWiseConv](./images/MobileNet/DepthWiseConv.png)

+(This figure is a little confusing that the last 1x1 conv actually is a ordinary 1x1 conv layer that has depth of M, and there are N such filters)

 Standard convolution has the computatianal cost of:
 $$
 D_K \cdot D_K \cdot M \cdot N \cdot D_F \cdot D_F
 $$